alisw/AliPhysics/MUON/READMEmchda.txt

 - Boot the CROCUS
 - Configuration
 - Zero suppression OFF
-- Loop of 10 data taking (typically 400 events) each with a different signal
+- Loop of 11 data taking (typically 400 events) each with a different signal (DAC=0-200- 400-800-1200-1600-2000-2500-3000-3500-4000)
 - The DA computes the mean and sigma (it runs in each LDC) for each run
-- The DA write one ASCII file per LDC with the results in the File Exchange Server at the end of the 10 runs sequence
+- At the end of the last run, the DA computes, by using a fitting procedure, linear and parabolic gain parameters, and writes results in one ASCII file per LDC.
+Every ascii files are transferred in the FXS.

-Then the SHUTTLE process the ASCII files and store the result on the OCDB
+Then the SHUTTLE process the ASCII files and store the result on the OCDB (KEYWORD=GAINS)

 \subsection da_ss3 Occupancy